About the Degree

 How to Apply

 Up to three students per year will be admitted to the dual degree program.
-Applicants must be accepted for admission by both the Department of Counseling and by the School of Divinity, and are required to submit applications to both schools by January 15.
+Applicants must be accepted for admission by both the Department of Counseling and by the School of Divinity.

 Plan of Study and Requirements